 Cache Media in VRTX

-There are three options for caching media with VirtuCache for VRTX.
+There are three options for cache media in VRTX to be used with VirtuCache.

-The option we recommend most often is to use an Intel P4600 2TB NVME SSD in a spare PCIe slot in VRTX, one SSD per VRTX blade.
-The P4600 SSDs are higher performing than SAS SSDs and also cheaper.
+- The option we recommend is to use a 1.6TB or 3.2TB Samsung PM1725 NVME SSD in a spare PCIe slot in VRTX, one NVME SSD per VRTX blade.
+Samsung rates these NVME SSDs at 980K IOPS Random Reads and 190K IOPS Random Writes.

-A higher performing option is to use some amount of host RAM as cache media.
-Because of the high cost of RAM and the fact that RAM itself is a constrained resource in most VMware deployments, using RAM as cache is not price/performance competitive.
-Though one advantage of using RAM as cache media, is that you can evaluate VirtuCache using existing host RAM before investing in a PCIe or SAS SSD.
+- A higher performing option than the NVME SSD is to use host RAM as cache media.
+But because RAM is expensive, it’s not price/performance competitive versus NVME SSDs.
+Also, RAM itself might be a constrained resource in your VMware deployment.
+Though, one advantage of using RAM is that you can evaluate VirtuCache using existing host RAM before investing in a PCIe or SAS SSD.

 VRTX RAID Controller Hardware Cache is VERY DIFFERENT from VirtuCache

 The VRTX shared PERC RAID controller documentation lists support for caching, but that’s very different from VirtuCache.
-VRTX RAID controller is capable of caching to only 1GB of battery backed RAM on the RAID controller.
+The VRTX RAID controller is capable of caching to only 1GB of battery-backed RAM on the RAID controller.
 VirtuCache, on the other hand, can cache to much larger amounts of RAM or Flash installed in VRTX.
-Also VirtuCache protects against data loss in case of host / SSD failure by replicating data to cache media in another host and not with battery backed cache media.
+Also, VirtuCache protects against data loss in case of host / SSD failure by replicating data to cache media in another host and not with battery-backed cache media.

 Before/After Tests with VirtuCache

-The images below (click on images to view those in higher resolution) show before/after results for Iometer tests, first without VirtuCache and then with VirtuCache caching to an Intel P4600 NVME SSD, and a third iteration with VirtuCache caching to host RAM.
+The pictures below show before/after results for Iometer tests, first without VirtuCache, and then with VirtuCache caching to a Samsung PM1725 NVME SSD, and the third iteration with VirtuCache caching to host RAM.

-Iometer test specs: 100% Random IO, 75-25% Read-Write ratio, 4KB block size, 128 simultaneous IO requests hitting storage, with the Iometer test file residing on a hard drive based VRTX datastore.
+Iometer test specs: 100% Random IO, 75-25% Read-Write ratio, 4KB block size, 128 simultaneous IO requests hitting storage, with the Iometer test file residing on an HDD based VRTX datastore.